 For many articles, it contains the references given by the author, as well as the citations of that particular article by other authors.
 That way you can easily find related articles and you can also recover the impact of a major article.

-The special Web of Science LibGuide (in Dutch) gives the details of the many search possibilities and extras of Web of Science.
+The webpage of the library on Web of Science gives the details of the many search possibilities and extras of Web of Science.

 In WorldCat you can find the printed (meaning non-digital) material from the Utrecht University Library collections.
 The real time availability for every item can be seen on the results page.
 You will also be able to see where the journal is located in the library.